reyarger/homework02/README.md

 ## Description

-In this project I created a webpage based on pre-made images.
+In this project I created a responsive portfolio webpage following images that were provided to me (a wireframe).
+By combining html, css, and bootstrap I was able to put together the final product.

+As a result of the project, the webpage has responsive interaction across various screen sizes.
+Additionally, the features such as nav bar links allow the user to enter into different sections of the webpage.

 ## Table of Contents